 People can take niacin supplements as a home remedy for triglycerides, but a doctor may also prescribe niacin or nicotinic acid, for instance, Niacor.
 This medication may help reduce levels of triglycerides, LDL cholesterol, and total cholesterol.

-If you need help covering the cost of medications, the Optum Perks free Discount Card could help you get up to 80% off prescription medication.
-See how much you can save on your medication here.
+If you need help covering the cost of medications, the free Optum Perks Discount Card could help you save up to 80% on prescription drugs.
+Follow the links on drug names for savings on that medication, or search for a specific drug here.

 Summary